csci344/spring2023/pages/html_reference/index.md

 Source: <a href="https://goo.gl/bTo3n0" target="_blank">https://goo.gl/bTo3n0</a>

-As you begin writing your own HTML files, keep in mind that what you're really doing is writing *browser instructions* in one of the languages (HTML) a browser can understand.
+As you begin writing your own HTML files, keep in mind that what you're really doing is **writing browser instructions in one of the languages (HTML) a browser can understand**.
 Therefore, you have to understand the *rules* and *vocabulary* of the language in order to create effective HTML browser instructions (files).
 In many ways, learning HTML is a lot like learning any other language, and is best learned "in context," and through practice – much like many language immersion programs (Spanish, Chinese, French, etc.) are taught.

 Learning HTML requires three main kinds of knowledge:
 1. An understanding of the general rules for using the language, including understanding how to use ***tags***, ***attributes***, ***values***, and ***content*** (text and/or nested HTML tags) correctly.
 Think of these skills as **HTML grammar.**